Skip to main content

 Skip User Reviews

-• The game is plagued by numerous bugs including game-breaking quest issues, save file corruption, and unstable NPC or combat behavior.
+• The game is marred by numerous bugs and glitches including quest-breaking issues, save file corruption, and AI/pathfinding problems.

 • story

-• “This game has amazing depth, some great storylines if you actually take the time to read them (yes there are some poorly translated lines and typos but that'll happen amidst a wall of text).”
+• “This game has amazing depth, some great storylines if you actually take the time to read them (yes there are some poorly translated lines and typos but that happens amidst a wall of text).”

-• “My main story quest line already broke and I was playing on ironman mode so there are no other saves for me to go back to... sad.”
+• “My main story quest line already broken and I was playing on ironman mode so there are no other saves for me to go back to.”

-• “If you do not do certain main story quests and side quests in the correct order the game will bug out and break.
-And the game will allow you to do those quests out of order.”
+• “If you do not do certain main story quests and side quests in the correct order the game will bug out and break.”

 • gameplay